-Companies or organizations sometimes use the terms “goals” and “objectives” each other.
-Especially, when discussing business strategy ,to use these terms more effectively, there needs to be an understanding of the differences between a goal and an objective.
+Companies or organizations sometimes use the terms “goals” and “objectives” interchangeably.
+Especially when discussing business strategy, to use these terms more effectively there needs to be an understanding of the differences between a goal and an objective.
 Let’s first define “What is a goal” and “What is an objective?”

-A goal is a broad aim you set up to start business planning process.
+A goal is a broad aim that you set up to start the business planning process.
 When you plan your business future, you will generate a list of potential targets that you want to reach.
 These are goals.
-For instance, growing sales revenue of your company in Canada can be considered a goal.
-An objective is a specific milestone that you reach on the way for achieving your goal.
+For instance, growing sales revenue of your company in Canada can be considered as a goal.
+An objective is a specific milestone that you reach on the way towards achieving your goal.
 Increasing your network can be an object which used to reach your goal.

 Importance of Goals and Objectives

-Setting goals help define the direction that your business will take.
-So, your business goals must be align with your company’s mission and vision statements.On the other hand, businesses or organizations use objectives to measure their success and progress toward their goals.
-Without objectives, it is impossible to reach goals.
+Defining the direction of your business that will take on the way to success comes from setting goals.
+Additionally, objectives are the stair steps which build a staircase, goals.
+Without objectives, it is impossible to achieve your goals.
 Objectives can be motivational for employees and business owners.
-If your objectives are easy to write , that means your business strategy is on the right track.
-Instead, strategic planning is important when setting your goals.
+If your objectives are easy to write but not easy to reach, that means your business strategy is on the right track.
+Therefore, strategic planning is important when setting your goals.